There are No Stockholders

 - Ownership.
 Credit unions are economic democracies.
 Each credit union member has equal ownership and one vote—regardless of how much money a member has on deposit.
 At a credit union, every customer is both a member and an owner.

-- Volunteer Boards.
+- Boards Elected by Members.
 Each credit union is governed by a board of directors, elected by and from the credit union's membership.

 - Membership Eligibility.
 By federal statute, credit unions cannot serve the general public—yet some credit unions, like Westerra, have been granted state or federal charters to serve specific geographic areas.
 People qualify for a credit union membership through their employer, organizational affiliations like churches or social groups, or by living in a specific geographic area or community.